Educational Improvement Tax Credit Program

-Thanks to local and area businesses, more than $130,000 has supported 37 venture and artist-in-residence programs at WASD through the EITC program!
+Thanks to local and area businesses, more than $194,000 has supported venture and artist-in-residence programs at WASD through the EITC program since 2010!

 How do you direct your company’s tax dollars to benefit WASD?

-Decide if you’d like to participate for one or two years.
+Apply to participate for one or two years to DCED.
 The tax credit is a 75-percent credit (against taxes owed).
 However, if a company provides a written two-year commitment of equal funding, the credit becomes 90 percent.
-For a two-year commitment, companies need to reapply at the end of the first year.
-For more information, visit: www.newpa.com/eitc.

 - Citizens & Northern Bank